matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 ## Industry anti-patterns

 The uncomfortable truth is that we actively create and institutionalise waste, unevenness and overburden through our own processes, often to provide the illusion of control or agility.
+This isn't a criticism of the people involved, but the process failures that cause these practices to become compelling choices.
+It's a course correction, based on industry-leading, peer reviewed data.

 These are the traps that will derail your sociotechnical strategy.

 ### The illusion of control